justinj/communic8/README.md

 Both PICO-8 and JavaScript can read and write to this section, and both can poll reading it at 60fps.

-There's two important things to note about the system:

-1. Since JavaScript is single-threaded and the PICO-8 web player is still just in JavaScript, we don't need to worry about any kind of concurrent access or locking
-2. Message order is guaranteed, so we don't need to worry about providing an order for the different pieces of a message.

 ##High-level API

 ###Defining Messages